tannerwelsh/archetype-vue-app/README.md

-# Archetype Template
+# Archetypal Vue App Template

-This repo serves as a starting template to be used for other repos.
+This repo serves as a starting template to be used for Vue web applications.

-It incorporates sensible defaults and best practices that apply to nearly any repo, as well as more specific practices for particular languages / frameworks.
+It incorporates sensible defaults and best practices that apply to nearly any repo.

 To use this repo as a template:

 - [ ] Remove files which do not apply to your project
-  - [ ] For Ruby projects:
     ```shell
-    rm .nvmrc .gitignore-node package.json yarn.lock
+    rm -rf ./files-ruby
-    mv .gitignore-ruby .gitignore
+    mv ./files-js/* .
+    rmdir ./files-js
     ```
-  - [ ] For JavaScript / Node.js projects:
+- [ ] Replace all template strings (pattern: `{{LABEL}}`) with actual values
     ```shell
-    rm .ruby-version .gitignore-ruby Gemfile
+    grep '{{.*}}' *
     ```
+- [ ] Replace placeholders in [README-TEMPLATE.md](README-TEMPLATE.md) with useful content for your project.
+(Format: `[INCLUDE: ...]`)
 - [ ] Replace this [README.md](README.md) file with the contents from [README-TEMPLATE.md](README-TEMPLATE.md)
     ```shell
     mv README-TEMPLATE.md README.md
-    ```
-- [ ] Replace all template strings (pattern: `{{LABEL}}`) with actual values
-    ```shell
-    grep '{{.*}}' *
     ```

 <!-- TODO: Use npx with a customizeable setup script (see npm enquirer) to automate the above tasks -->